step-bauer/udacity_datascience_prj_02/README.md

 ### ETL Pipeline
 The ETL pipeline will

-* Loads the messages and categories datasets
+* Load the messages and categories datasets
-* Merges the two datasets
+* Merge the two datasets
-* Cleans the data
+* Clean the data
-* Stores it in a SQLite database
+* Store it in a SQLite database

-The code is stored in process_data.py
+The code is stored in ./data/process_data.py

-### ML Pipeline
+### Train Classifier
+The purpose of the train classifier part is to train a ML model to predict for a given messages the categroies it is related to.

-The train_classifier.py uses ML Pipeline and a GridSearch to determine the best classifier.
+The train_classifier.py uses Train Classifier and a GridSearch to determine the best classifier.
 The pipeline uses sckit-learn [TfidfVectorizer](https://scikit-learn.org/stable/modules/feature_extraction.html#text-feature-extraction) to convert a collection of raw documents to a matrix of TF-IDF features and then as an classifier for multi target classification [MultiOutputClassifier(RandomForestClassifier)](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
 In order to find the best hyperparameters for the estimator I used [GridSearchSV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) for a search over the following parameters